terra-money/screening-test-frontend/README.md

 This project implements Kanban Board as a front-end web app like GitHub's Projects feature.
 Kanban board has several columns, and there are several cards in each column.

 ## The Task
 All of the features in the `required features` must be implemented.
 Choose items you want to add from `advanced features` and implement as many as possible.
+Focus on implementing the function rather than making it beautiful.

 ## Required features
 * React